mozilla-services/Dockerflow/README.md

 ### Dockerfile Guidelines

+* Put the application into `/app` within the container
-* Use the official Docker containers for a language.
-CloudOps pre-caches these on machines so downloading containers based on them is fast.
+* Use the Docker's base containers for a language.
+CloudOps pre-caches these on machines.
   * [Node](https://hub.docker.com/_/node/)
   * [Python](https://hub.docker.com/_/python/)
   * [Golang](https://hub.docker.com/_/golang/)